Cavitation means different things to different people. It has been described as:

 Fluids boil when the temperature of the fluid gets too hot or the pressure on the fluid gets too low.
 At an ambient sea level pressure of 14.7 psia (one bar) water will boil at 212°F. (100°C) If you lower the pressure on the water it will boil at a much lower temperature and conversely if you raise the pressure the water will not boil until it gets to a higher temperature.
 There are charts available to give you the exact vapor pressure for any temperature of water.
 If you fall below this vapor pressure the water will boil.
 As an example:

-Now we’ll go back to the first paragraph and see if we can clear up some of the confusion:
+Now we will go back to the first paragraph and see if we can clear up some of the confusion:

 The capacity of the pump is reduced